What Does Medicare Cover?

 Medicare Part C Coverage

-Medicare Part C is called Medicare Advantage, a way to combine coverage from Part A and Part B.
+Medicare Part C is called Medicare Advantage, and is a way to combine coverage from Part A and Part B.

 Medicare Advantage plans must provide – at minimum – the same coverage offered by Medicare Parts A and B.

 Examples of the services covered by Medicare Part C include:

 - Hospital inpatient stays